nsamita/userAPI/README.md

 -------- | ------------------------ | -------------
 GET      | /api/user/getUsers       | Get all users
-GET      | /api/user/getUser/:id    | Get a user with a paticular `id` POST     | /api/user/updateUser/:id | Update a user with a paticular `id` DELETE   | /api/user/deleteUser/:id | Delete a user with a paticular `id`
+GET      | /api/user/getUser/:id    | Get a user with a paticular `id` PATCH     | /api/user/updateUser/:id | Update a user with a paticular `id` DELETE   | /api/user/deleteUser/:id | Delete a user with a paticular `id`

  ## User